Belated reading of Verizon DBIR 2010. My favorites:

 discover and 3) when that finally happens, it usually isn’t the victim who finds it.
 4) Finally, almost all victims have evidence of the

-.” [this, BTW, reminds us that ‘detection within days’ is darn right close to ‘real-time’ for most organizations… – A.C.]
+breach in their logs.” [this, BTW, reminds us that ‘detection within days’ is darn right close to ‘real-time’ for most organizations… – A.C.]

 Get full report here.